csci1710/book/book/src/chapters/temporal/obligations_past.md

 * _Do not_ try to use `example` in temporal mode.
 For reasons we'll get to soon (when we talk about how Forge works) `example` and `inst` constrain _all states_ in temporal mode, and so an example will prevent anything it binds from ever changing in the trace.
 ~~~

+The in-class exercise is [here](https://docs.google.com/forms/d/e/1FAIpQLSemtfAG44sxqkRSS4imTcGC1LVwcHgJWOrgrHp3wXyLbuMAZw/viewform?usp=sf_link).
+The livecode is the same model we've been working on: the [locking algorithm](./mutex_temporal.frg).

 ## Reminder: Priming for "next state" expressions

 You can talk about the value of an expression _in the next state_ by appending `'` to the expression.
 So writing `flags'` means the value of the flags relation in the state after the current one.